Theothermike5544/Readme-Generator/README.md

 ## Description

   This is a command-line application that dynamically creates a README.md file from the user's input by utilizing 'inquirer'.
-Languages used in this application are JavaScript ES6, inquirer.js, JSON, and node.js.
+Languages used are JavaScript ES6, inquirer.js, JSON, and node.js.
 The focus of this application is the efficiently reproduce a consistent README.md in an consistent fashion for on going production efforts.

 ## Table of Contents
 - [Installation](#installation)